bradrn/brassica/Documentation.md

 [p t k] [m n ŋ] / [m n ŋ] [p t k]
 ```

-More complex rules may require deleting a category entirely from the output.
+More complex rules may require ignoring a category in the target entirely.
 For instance, consider a rule of monophthongisation
   in which the first vowel deletes and the second centralises.
+(For instance, ⟨ai⟩ would turn into ⟨ɨ⟩.)
 We might attempt to write this as follows:
 ```
 [a e i o u] [a e i o u] / [ɐ ə ɨ ə ɨ]
 ```
 But this will not work as expected:
-  the *first* category in the input will correspond to `[ɐ ə ɨ ə ɨ]` in the output,
+  the *first* category in the input corresponds to `[ɐ ə ɨ ə ɨ]` in the output,
   leaving the second category to be deleted.
-This can be resolved using the special symbol `~` (a tilde),
+This can be resolved using the special symbol `~`,
   which corresponds to one category in the input, but produces no output:
 ```
 [a e i o u] [a e i o u] / ~ [ɐ ə ɨ ə ɨ]
 ```
+As English, this rule can be read as: ‘delete the first vowel, and centralise the second vowel’ — exactly what we want!

-### Category blocks
+### Defining categories

 It can be inconvenient to repeatedly type out the same categories over and over again.
 Thus Brassica allows the use of *predefined categories*.